BAMresearch/masterdata-template/README.md

 Once you have the skeleton of the Masterdata repository, you can define new classes in the corresponding file under `src/<module-name>/`.

-In case of Python, these are different modules for Object Types, Property Types, and Vocabularies.
+In case of Python, these are different modules for Object Types and Vocabularies.
 For Excel or RDF/XML, this is a single file named `masterdata.xlsx`/`masterdata.owl`, respectively.
+In all the cases, a dummy entity called `ExampleObjectType` is created to serve as an example.

 You can export from Python to the other formats using the `bam-masterdata` CLI.
 You can also generate Python code from Excel or RDF/XML with the same CLI.
 Read more in the [`bam-masterdata` documentation](https://bamresearch.github.io/bam-masterdata/).